tianle91/manhour-price-app/README.md

-# python-template
+# Manhour Prices
-Template intended for development in a Visual Studio Code Remote - Containers environment.
+How much does something cost in terms of labour hours (aka division as a *free* service).